DrCytometer/Simplified-flowcytoscript/README.md

 # Simplified-flowcytoscript
+This version works best for Windows.
+For Mac, see the MacVersion branch.

 A simplified, semi-automated high parameter workflow for people who don't know how to code.
 High dimensional flow cytometry analysis.
 A simplified complete workflow in R for analysis of high parameter flow cytometry data including the Crossentropy method.